qweek2/Centrality_NICA/README.md

 # Centrality_NICA
 NICA

-1. FitData is for Fitting.
+1. FitIt is for Fitting.
 Set path to the hist you want to fit with ellipse.

 Example: